justinharry4/lync-chat-client/README.md

 Log in with the other user's credentials in a different browser window and open the chatbox as before to see the messages appear in real-time.

+The Login and Chat pages are shown below:

 [![Login page screenshot](https://github.com/justinharry4/lync-chat-client/blob/main/public/images/raster/login_screenshot.png?raw=true)](https://github.com/justinharry4/lync-chat-client/blob/main/public/images/raster/login_screenshot.png)